 You may have noticed that we are avid cruisers to the Dry Tortugas.
 We love it so much that we’ve given TrawlerFest seminars on this fab location as well as wrote an article about it for PassageMaker magazine.
 This book by L. Waynne Landrum is by far the best in terms of information and photography about the Dry Tortugas.
 It’s well written, has a plethora of information and facts and it’s hardbound with excellent photography making it a great coffee table book.
 Landrum is a retired national park ranger who spent 6 years there with his wife and son.
 Buy Book on Amazon

-We grill quite often on Blue Turtle not only because it's healthy but also it just gives us more options for cooking on a boat.
+We grill quite often on Blue Turtle not only because it’s healthy but also it just gives us more options for cooking on a boat.
 We started out with a Magma Grill and eventually went through two of them.
 They seemed to rust out and our Cabo grill never stayed hot enough resulting in longer cooking times.
 We finally gave up on using the Magma grill and went with a Weber Q Series grill.
-If you have to have a rail-mounted grill, then maybe the Magma Cabo G as Grill is still your best bet, but on trawlers we tend to have plenty of deck space and the Weber seems a better fit.
-I love that it's easy to move around the boat (we've even moved it off the boat and onto the dock) to avoid the wind on breezy days .
-It's super sturdy quality and grills at consistent temperatures.
+If you have to have a rail-mounted grill, then maybe the Magma Cabo G as Grill is still your best bet, but if you can sacrifice some deck space the Weber is an excellent choice.
+I love that it’s easy to move around the boat (we’ve even moved it off the boat and onto the dock) to avoid the wind on breezy days .
+It’s super sturdy quality and grills at consistent temperatures.
 We also purchased this cover for it which has seemed to keep it out of the elements.
 Buy the Weber Q2000 Grill.